'Murdoch Mysteries': Arwen Humphreys Talks 300th Episode & Hopes for Margaret's Future

-‘Murdoch Mysteries’ Finale: Arwen Humphreys Talks 300th Episode & Hopes for Margaret’s Future
+‘Murdoch Mysteries’: Arwen Humphreys Talks 300th Episode & Hopes for Margaret’s Future

 Murdoch Mysteries accomplishes a rare TV feat on Monday, April 14.
-The beloved detective series’ Season 18 finale is the 300th episode of the show overall.
+Season 18 Episode 10 of the beloved detective series is the 300th episode of the show overall.
 The show has been running since it debuted in Canada in January 2008 with Yannick Bisson at the helm as the titular Detective William Murdoch.
 Also there since day one has been Arwen Humphreys, whose character, Margaret Brackenreid (affectionately called Mrs. B), became a fan favorite early on.
 She was so beloved that fans urged the series to make her a more consistent presence.
 Flash-forward to 2025, and the 300th episode is all about celebrating Mrs. B.

 Murdoch Mysteries is based on Maureen Jennings’s popular Detective Murdoch novels.
 Set in Toronto in the early 1900s during the age of invention, Detective William Murdoch uses radical forensic techniques to solve some of the city’s most gruesome murders.
 Season 18 has had a bevy of notable guest stars such as Countess Luann de Lesseps, an original cast member of The Real Housewives of New York City, and Siobhan Murphy.
 Award-winning actor Paul Sun-Hyung Lee also joined the cast as Inspector Albert Choi, who has brought a whole new perspective to Station House #4.

-Since Season 1, Margaret has usually taken care of everybody else, but the Season 18 finale shows her receiving love in the form of a surprise birthday party.
-Her husband, Chief Constable Thomas Brackenreid (Thomas Craig), is arranging the special event in the Season 18 finale, available now on Acorn TV (Acorn TV is also available to AMC+ subscribers).
+Since Season 1, Margaret has usually taken care of everybody else, but the April 14 episode shows her receiving love in the form of a surprise birthday party.
+Her husband, Chief Constable Thomas Brackenreid (Thomas Craig), is arranging the special event in Season 18 Episode 10, available now on Acorn TV (Acorn TV is also available to AMC+ subscribers).
 Here, Humphreys previews the 300th episode and reflects on the show’s long history with TV Insider, in addition to sharing her hopes for the future.

 Congratulations on reaching this milestone 300th episode.
 What was the vibe like on set when you were filming it?